10/07 Pro Wrestling Boom Podcast With Jason Powell (Episode 130): Kenny Herzog on his career, his new podcast, doing a feature on feature story CM Punk, pro wrestling in the pandemic, WWE talk on Retribution, The Hurt Business, and Roman Reigns as a heel - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-Click here to stream or download the Pro Wrestling Boom Podcast with Jason Powell (Episode 130) – Kenny Herzog.
+Click here to stream or download the Pro Wrestling Boom Podcast with Jason Powell (Episode 130) and guest Kenny Herzog.

 If you are not a Dot Net Member, click here for details on signing up for membership.